Thermodynamics of Hamiltonian anyons with applications to quantum heat engines: Quantum engines based on symmetry control

 The net work extraction during the cycle is given by summing both isothermal strokes

 Due to the non-trivial temperature dependence of $p_\mathrm{F}$, $W_\mathrm{cyc}$ is not guaranteed to be positive, and the different regimes of the cycle's usefulness are represented in Fig. \ref{fig:stirling_performance}.
-Rather remarkably, it can be advantageous to perform the work extraction stroke at the colder isotherm, as discussed in Appendix \ref{app:engines}.
+Perhaps surprisingly, it can be advantageous to perform the work extraction stroke at the colder isotherm.
+From an intuitive perspective, this is because when driving $\nu$ (modifying the energy of fermionic states) the work increment is $\delta W = - \pf(\nu,\beta)\, \delta \nu$; and so clearly it is advantageous to perform the work extraction stroke when $\pf \approx 1$.
+Since the fermion-boson transition becomes sharper at colder temperatures -- see Fig.\eqref{fig:anyonicity} -- this leads to a more extremal value of $\pf$ and hence greater work extraction, sometimes enough to outweigh the penalty of raising $\nu$ at a warmer temperature.